archfz/cypress-terminal-report/README.md

 per spec per test.
 Currently it is called right after one spec finishes, which means at one iteration will receive only for one spec the messages.
 See for example below.

-> NOTE: The chunks have to be written in a way that after every write the file is
-> in a valid format.
-This has to be like this since we cannot detect when cypress
-> runs the last test.
+NOTE: The chunks have to be written in a way that after every write the file is in a valid format.
+This has to be like this since we cannot detect when cypress runs the last test.
+This way we also make the process faster because otherwise the more tests would execute the more RAM and processor time it would take to rewrite all the logs to the file.

 ```js
   // ...